sous-chefs/jenkins/README.md

   idle_delay      3
   labels          ['runner', 'fast']

-  # User's groups to be configured with the runit service.
+  # List of groups to run the slave service under
-  runit_groups    ['jenkins', 'docker']
+  service_groups  ['jenkins', 'docker']
 end

 # Create a slave with a full environment